CTSRD-CHERI/cheri-exercises/src/introduction/README.md

 This set of exercises and adversarial missions is intended to:

-- Build a baseline skill set with unmodified instruction set architectures (ISAs) such as ARMv8 and RISC-V as well as the same baseline ISAs with CHERI extensions, as well as awareness of some of the dynamics of CHERI-enabled software, through skills development exercises.
+- Build a baseline skill set with unmodified instruction set architectures (ISAs) such as ARMv8 and RISC-V and the same baseline ISAs with CHERI extensions, as well as awareness of some of the dynamics of CHERI-enabled software, through skills development exercises.